ehre/GettingCleaningData/CodeBook.md

 ```
 mergedactivity[,1]  <- activitylabels[mergedactivity[,1],2]
 ```
 To appropriately label the data set with decriptive variable names, the naming convention in the file "features.txt" was kept and applied to the respective columns in the merged data.
-There has been a discussion on the Coursera forums whether this assignment includes "cleaning" the variable names further, for instance removing parentheses and changing all names to lower case. ++I decided not to do any further manipulation on the variable names++, because keeping the original names makes it easier to go back to the UCI HAR dataset and compare.
+There has been a discussion on the Coursera forums whether this assignment includes "cleaning" the variable names further, for instance removing parentheses and changing all names to lower case. **I decided not to do any further manipulation on the variable names**, because keeping the original names makes it easier to go back to the UCI HAR dataset and compare.
 The variable containing information on activities and subjects were labelled "activity" and subject", respectively.
 ```
 names(mergeddatameanstd) <- features[featuresmeanstd,2]